ottotsuma/software-engineer-website/src/components/Monad/notes.md

 ### Monsters
 undead hags, water hags, blood corpse, flies,

-Dragons have no balls, its an elongated tubeula gland down the dragons tail to keep it cool and away from dragon fire
+Dragons have no balls, its an elongated tubular gland down the dragons tail to keep it cool and away from dragon fire

 Candle Tree, The lights attract bugs and then the tree eats them.